 Louvon and the children were instrumental in pushing for James Byrd Jr. Hate Crimes Prevention Act in Texas in 2001.
 The law enforced stricter penalties for crimes committed out of bias against a race, disability, age, gender, sexual orientation, or anything similar.
 In 2009, the law became federal law.
 About a year after James’ death, the locals inaugurated a public park in his memory.

-Where Are James Byrd Jr.’s Sister and Kids Today?
+James Byrd Jr.’s Sister and Kids Are Trying to Move on in Life

-After James’ death, Louvon started a group called Byrd Foundation for Racial Healing and serves as the president of it.
-She seems to live in Houston, Texas, and continues to honor her brother’s memory.
+After James’ death, Louvon started a group called Byrd Foundation for Racial Healing and served as its president.
+She seems to live in Houston, Texas and continues to honor her brother’s memory.
 Louvon said in an interview, “If you forget that this happened, you can’t prevent it from happening again.
 As a family, you try to move on and find peace in justice being served.”

 Ross has since left the Army and now spends time with his children and loved ones.
 He lives in Lufkin, Texas, and his social media has him posting about his father and the other important people in his life.
 Ross was against the death penalty because of his Christian faith and, on the eve of Lawrence’s execution, said, “You can’t fight murder with murder.
 Life in prison would have been fine.
 I know he can’t hurt my daddy anymore.
 I wish the state would take in mind that this isn’t what we want.”